COMBINE-lab/salmon/README.md

 * SAF genome index: salmon_sa_index - (the full genome is used as decoy) - The tutorial for creating such an index can be found [here](https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/).
 This will result in the largest index, but likely does the best job in avoiding spurious alignments to annotated transcripts.

-**Facing problems with Indexing ?, Check if anyone else already had this problem in the issues section or fill the index generation [request form](https://forms.gle/3baJc5SYrkSWb1z48)**
+**Facing problems with Indexing?**, Check if anyone else already had this problem in the issues section or fill the index generation [request form](https://forms.gle/3baJc5SYrkSWb1z48)

+### **NOTE**:
+If you are generating an index to be used for single-cell or single-nucleus quantification with [alevin-fry](https://github.com/COMBINE-lab/alevin-fry), then we recommend you consider building a spliced+intron (_splici_) reference.
+This serves much of the purpose of a decoy-aware index when quantifying with alevin-fry, while also providing the capability to attribute splicing status to mapped fragments.
+More details about the _splici_ reference and the Unspliced/Spliced/Ambiguous quantification mode it enables can be found [here](https://combine-lab.github.io/alevin-fry-tutorials/2021/improving-txome-specificity/).

 Chat live about Salmon
 ======================